I don’t try to offend, but nor do I go out of my way to be politically correct.

 Who says it, where it’s said, how it’s said.

 And note – in today’s world, we have signs of our (lingering?) male dominated society everywhere.
 Context is king (not queen) in a language and land where older men are still trying to exercise power over the bodies of young women.
-We have only to look at the flood of attempts to enact legislation to do so.
+We have only to look at the flood of attempts to enact legislation to that end.

 One of the comments left on the second article I reference essentially says the following, and I’m paraphrasing: